 Whatever your unique circumstances are, there is room for them in therapy.

-Hello, I'm Emily: an East London-based therapist specialising in working with loss, burnout, loneliness, relationship challenges, identity questions, lack of direction, insecurity, anxiety, depression, disappointment and LGBTQ+ issues.
+Hello, I'm Emily: an East London-based therapist specialising in working with loss, burnout, loneliness, relationship challenges, identity questions, lack of direction, insecurity, anxiety and LGBTQ+ issues.

 I work with anyone who wants something to be different in their life.